CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML.md

 !!! quote

     **“source-grounded AI”**: you define a set of documents that are important to your work—called “sources” in the NotebookLM parlance—and from that point on, you can have an open-ended conversation with the language model where its answers will be “grounded” in the information you’ve selected.
 It is as if you are giving the AI instant expertise in whatever domain you happen to be working in. ([ref](https://adjacentpossible.substack.com/p/introducing-notebooklm))

+!!! tip
+    Your responses from NotebookLM may be different than the examples shown here.
+LLMs will give different responses to the same question.

 ### Document Loading